Vaccine Info

 January 27, 2022 - The peer-reviewed journal Lancet published a Summary that concluded: The low case numbers reported in 2020, after a worldwide resurgence of measles between 2017 and 2019, must be interpreted cautiously, owing to the effect of the COVID-19 pandemic on disease surveillance.

-December 23, 2021 - This study was published by the journal Vaccine.
-In this study investigated whether the accelerated schedule of MMR2 leads to a change in coverage of MMR2 and other childhood vaccines with an ecological study using childhood immunization data from 2009 to 2018 in London.
+December 23, 2021 - The journal Vaccine published this study.
+This study investigated whether the accelerated schedule of MMR2 leads to a change in coverage of MMR2 and other childhood vaccines with an ecological study using childhood immunization data from 2009 to 2018 in London.
 Earlier vaccination of MMR2 is associated with significantly higher coverage at five years for this vaccine in London.
 Further research is needed to assess the association at a more granular level, but our findings underline a potential opportunity to increase MMR coverage.

 Measles, Mumps, and Rubella FAQs